reactive-python/reactpy/docs/source/adding-interactivity/responding-to-events.rst

 ......................

-Similarly to :ref:`preventing default behavior <Preventing Default Event Actions>`, you can use the :func:`~idom.core.events.event` decorator to forward declare whether or not you want events from a child element propogate up through the document to parent elements by setting ``stop_propagation``.
+Similarly to :ref:`preventing default behavior <Preventing Default Event Actions>`, you can use the :func:`~idom.core.events.event` decorator to prevent events originating in a child element from propagating to parent elements by setting ``stop_propagation``.
 In the example below we place a red ``div`` inside a parent blue ``div``.
-When propogation is turned on, clicking the red element will cause the handler for the outer blue one to fire.
-Conversely, when it's off, only the handler for the red element will fire.
+When propogation is turned on, clicking the red element will cause the handler for the outer blue one to trigger.
+Conversely, when it's off, only the handler for the red element will trigger.

 .. idom:: _examples/stop_event_propagation